kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 - **convenient** - cheap to use, not to require lot of effort like typing, clicking or waiting for start up.
 I can start new day or story quickly and I am not afraid of rebooting computer if needed.
 - **flexible** - allow to run different scope of tests, e.g. to run all tests or single class only
 - **antifragile** - ready immediately after I check out project from source control.
 This way it does not increase "costs" of such events as: new developer joining a team, short term contractor or interviewee, HDD broken, Linux reinstall or starting same project in different directory.
-- **consistent** - no to deal with "works on my machine" problem.
+- **consistent** - not to deal with "works on my machine" problem.
 I would like all changes to automatically get propagated to all developers machines and work same way everywhere.

 ## Solutions